About Us

 Evergreen Memorial Cemetery is an impressive repository of local, state, national, and international history.

 Every visit to Evergreen Memorial Cemetery is like a trip back in time.
 It’s like shaking hands with former Asst.
-Secretary of Agriculture Carl Vrooman, walking the gardens with Supreme Court Justice David Davis and playing catch with Major League Baseball Hall of Famer Charles Radbourn, former Vice President Adlai Stevenson I, Revolutionary War soldier David Haggard and Dorothy Louise Gage, niece of L. Frank Baum, author of "The Wonderful Wizard of Oz".
+Secretary of Agriculture Carl Vrooman, walking the gardens with Supreme Court Justice David Davis and playing catch with Major League Baseball Hall of Famer Charles Radbourn.
+Former Vice President Adlai Stevenson I, Revolutionary War soldier David Haggard and Dorothy Louise Gage, niece of L. Frank Baum, author of "The Wonderful Wizard of Oz" are a few others will find here.

 People of all cultures and beliefs are welcomed and honored here.
 Services in keeping with one's beliefs may be held graveside or in the Mausoleum Chapel.